akka/akka/akka-docs/rst/scala/typed.rst

 The `Actor Model`_ as defined by Hewitt, Bishop and Steiger in 1973 is a computational model that expresses exactly what it means for computation to be distributed.
-The processing units—Actors—can only community by exchanging messages and upon reception of a message an Actor can do the following three fundamental actions:
+The processing units—Actors—can only communicate by exchanging messages and upon reception of a message an Actor can do the following three fundamental actions: